tensorleap/leap-cli/pkg/tensorleapapi/docs/InsightType.md

 SetNDuplicateSamples sets NDuplicateSamples field to given value.

+### GetFirstSubset

+`func (o *InsightType) GetFirstSubset() DataStateType`

+GetFirstSubset returns the FirstSubset field if non-nil, zero value otherwise.

+### GetFirstSubsetOk

+`func (o *InsightType) GetFirstSubsetOk() (*DataStateType, bool)`

+GetFirstSubsetOk returns a tuple with the FirstSubset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirstSubset

+`func (o *InsightType) SetFirstSubset(v DataStateType)`

+SetFirstSubset sets FirstSubset field to given value.

+### GetSecondSubset

+`func (o *InsightType) GetSecondSubset() DataStateType`

+GetSecondSubset returns the SecondSubset field if non-nil, zero value otherwise.

+### GetSecondSubsetOk

+`func (o *InsightType) GetSecondSubsetOk() (*DataStateType, bool)`

+GetSecondSubsetOk returns a tuple with the SecondSubset field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecondSubset

+`func (o *InsightType) SetSecondSubset(v DataStateType)`

+SetSecondSubset sets SecondSubset field to given value.

-### GetNCrossSubsetDuplications
+### GetNCrossSubsetsDuplications

-`func (o *InsightType) GetNCrossSubsetDuplications() float64`
+`func (o *InsightType) GetNCrossSubsetsDuplications() float64`

-GetNCrossSubsetDuplications returns the NCrossSubsetDuplications field if non-nil, zero value otherwise.
+GetNCrossSubsetsDuplications returns the NCrossSubsetsDuplications field if non-nil, zero value otherwise.

-### GetNCrossSubsetDuplicationsOk
+### GetNCrossSubsetsDuplicationsOk

-`func (o *InsightType) GetNCrossSubsetDuplicationsOk() (*float64, bool)`
+`func (o *InsightType) GetNCrossSubsetsDuplicationsOk() (*float64, bool)`

-GetNCrossSubsetDuplicationsOk returns a tuple with the NCrossSubsetDuplications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNCrossSubsetsDuplicationsOk returns a tuple with the NCrossSubsetsDuplications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNCrossSubsetDuplications
+### SetNCrossSubsetsDuplications

-`func (o *InsightType) SetNCrossSubsetDuplications(v float64)`
+`func (o *InsightType) SetNCrossSubsetsDuplications(v float64)`

-SetNCrossSubsetDuplications sets NCrossSubsetDuplications field to given value.
+SetNCrossSubsetsDuplications sets NCrossSubsetsDuplications field to given value.